jourquin/Nodus/doc/services/services-workflow.md

 The Services button does not edit the shape geometry.
 Node stop edits are staged in the DBF editor, then stored in SQL service tables when the fields editor is saved.

-## Transhipment Codes And Service Changes
+## Transhipment Codes and Service Changes

 The node `tranship` field controls which operations are allowed at a node.
 The fields editor offers these operation types: